Carpal Tunnel Syndrome Treatment

 Surgery

-The fastest way to cure carpal tunnel syndrome and also the best long-term solution is to permanently decompress the nerve (carpal tunnel release).
+The fastest and most effective long-term solution for hand numbness treatment in carpal tunnel syndrome is permanent nerve decompression (carpal tunnel release).
 This involves cutting a thick band of tissue in the palm that is constricting the nerve.
 It is commonly done with a 3-5cm long incision in the palm which takes about 2 weeks to heal.
 Pain and weakness can last for 3-4 months, during which use of the hand is limited.

-In other cases, surgery involves making a larger incision in the palm of your hand over the carpal tunnel and cutting through the ligament to free the nerve.
+In other cases, surgery involves making a larger incision in the palm of your hand over the carpal tunnel and cutting through the ligament to free the nerve, offering a more direct hand numbness treatment.

 More than 90% of people with carpal tunnel syndrome can be completely cured by surgery if treated within 6 months of noticing symptoms.
 Those who have had symptoms for several years may not be completely cured but do improve significantly, resulting in much better sleep and hand function.